 Estimate of date to begin using affirming name and pronouns: What name should be used at this time: Note: It is completely fine if you do not know at this time.
 What affirming pronouns should be used at this time: Note: It is completely fine if you do not know at this time.
+1 (over 10 is compressly time if you do not line if at time time.
 Prior to the above date, is there another name that you would like used: Note: Until you are ready to use your affirming name, you may not want to keep using the name given to you at birth.
 Some people choose a nickname.
 Estimate of date for obtaining employee ID with new photo: Estimate of date for announcement to team members, if applicable: Estimate of date for making department or unit wide announcement, if applicable: Estimate of date for use of a different bathroom: If you plan to medically transition, what dates will you need to be away from work?
 Note: It is completely fine if you do not know at this time. • Start End If training is provided for your team, department, or unit would you like to be there? • Y or N (Circle one.)